-Grilling and deep-frying use high temperatures that will quickly cook and char the outside but leave the inside of the bird only partially cooked, increasing the risk of foodborne illness.
-Microwaving also isn't a safe option because it cooks a frozen bird unevenly.
+- Use the right cooking method.
+You can safely roast a frozen turkey in the oven.
+Don't smoke, grill or deep-fry a frozen turkey.
+These methods may leave the inside of the bird only partially cooked, increasing the risk of foodborne illness.
+Microwaving isn't a safe option either because it cooks a frozen bird unevenly.

-To determine the approximate cooking time for a frozen turkey, follow this guideline from the U.S. Department of Agriculture (USDA): Take the recommended cooking time for a thawed turkey and multiply it by 1.5 for an unthawed bird.
+- Increase the cooking time.
+To determine the approximate cooking time for a frozen turkey, follow this guideline: Take the recommended cooking time for a thawed turkey (usually on the package) and multiply it by 1.5.
 For example, if a thawed turkey needs to cook for 5 hours then a frozen one needs to cook for 7 1/2 hours.

+- Check the giblets.
+A whole turkey usually has a package with the giblets and neck tucked inside.
+If the giblets are wrapped in paper, there is no safety concern if they cook inside the bird.
 If the giblets are wrapped in plastic, however, they need to be removed.
 It's difficult to remove a giblet package from a fully frozen turkey.
-So wait until the turkey has sufficiently defrosted during cooking and use tongs or forks to carefully remove the package.
-Then you can cook the giblets separately if you wish.
+So wait until the turkey has sufficiently defrosted during cooking and then use tongs or forks to extract the package.

 - Let's talk turkey: A consumer guide to safely roasting a turkey.
 U.S. Department of Agriculture. http://www.fsis.usda.gov/wps/portal/fsis/topics/food-safety-education/get-answers/food-safety-fact-sheets/poultry-preparation/lets-talk-turkey/CT_Index.
 Accessed Aug.
 30, 2016.